How to hike from Kirstenbosch Gardens to Table Mountain

 Choosing how to hike Table Mountain

 When I started looking into how hike Table Mountain, I got all sorts of very different results.
 Some claimed it was incredibly dangerous and deadly, while other posts claimed it was an easy climb.
 We found the truth to be somewhere in the middle.
-There are dozens of ways you can hike it, which also adds to the confusion of which route is right for you.
-There are literally dozens of ways to climb Table Mountain, so take your time considering your options, or follow the route that we took.
+Some websites recommended hiking it with a guide, but I was determined we would hike Table Mountain without a guide.
+There are literally dozens of Table Mountain hiking trails, so take your time considering your options, or follow the route that we took.

 Hike Table Mountain via Skeleton Gorge, beginning at Kirstenbosch Gardens

-Once you arrive at Kirstenbosch Gardens, you need to buy an entry ticket and go to the info desk to get a map and ask them to draw the route for you.
+Once you arrive at Kirstenbosch Gardens, you need to buy an entry ticket which costs R40 per adult, then go to the info desk to get a map and ask them to draw the route for you.
 The route is mostly clear, especially if there are other hikers, but to be sure its best to have them point out where to go in case you get lost.
 This way to hike Table Mountain is not just one route, but several routes combined which you’ll need to follow.

 Part 1: Kirstenbosch Gardens to the end of Skeleton Gorge (1.5 – 2 hours)

 The first part of your hike will take you through the gardens, though you’ll be out of them pretty quickly.
-You’ll start at the Frangrance garden and follow the signs for the Smuts Track which leads to Skeleton Gorge.
+You’ll start at the Fragrance garden and follow the signs for the Smuts Track which leads to Skeleton Gorge.
+Hiking in South Africa doesn’t get better than this.

 Once you begin up Smuts Track, it’s a pretty steep climb.
 Hiking Table Mountain is not for anyone who is not in good physical condition, or who cannot scramble over wet rocks.
 If you’re afraid of heights, you also might want to re-think this hike.